History

 Resources

-A Funding Scan for Age-Friendly Initiatives in New Hampshire
+Funding Scans for Age-Friendly Initiatives in New Hampshire

-This scan was conducted by researchers at the University of New Hampshire Center on Aging and Community Living.
-It provides information on the numerous funding opportunities that could support New Hampshire’s Collective Impact aging initiative in its work to create age-friendly communities.
+These scans were conducted by researchers at the University of New Hampshire Center on Aging and Community Living.
+They provide information on the numerous funding opportunities that could support New Hampshire’s Collective Impact aging initiative in its work to create age-friendly communities.

 Want to share information about the Alliance with others?
 Use this downloadable flyer: